On bifurcations and traction forces on an obstacle in incompressible flow: Unsteady Sch a fer--Turek benchmark observations

 \section{Unsteady Sch\"{a}fer--Turek benchmark observations}

-We present our observations of the Sch\"{a}fer--Turek benchmark over the Reynolds number range $\mathrm{Re} \in (0, 1000)$.
+We present our observations of the Sch\"{a}fer--Turek benchmark over the Reynolds number range $\mathrm{Re} \in (0, 500)$.
 All physical parameters, such as kinematic viscosity and characteristic length, are held fixed, and the Reynolds number is varied solely through changes in the peak of the prescribed parabolic inflow velocity profile.

 To investigate multiplicity and branching behavior, we employ the numerical techniques described in the previous section.
-In particular, we perform time integration of the unsteady Navier–Stokes equations to resolve the long-time behavior of the flow.
-From the resulting velocity and pressure fields, $\mathbf{v}_{\mathrm{Re}}(x,t)$ and $p_{\mathrm{Re}}(x,t)$, we examine velocity streamlines and magnitudes in the wake, time series of integral quantities (such as total lift, drag, and wall vorticity), and oscillations in pointwise traction.
-The time-dependent pointwise traction signal seems itself unappropriated to draw consistent conclusions from it.
+In particular, we perform time integration of the unsteady Navier--Stokes equations to resolve the long-time behavior of the flow.
+From the resulting velocity and pressure fields, $\mathbf{v}(x,t)$ and $p(x,t)$, we examine velocity streamlines and magnitudes in the wake, time series of integral quantities (such as total lift, drag, and wall vorticity), and oscillations in pointwise traction.
+The time-dependent pointwise traction signal may also yield further insight; however, its analysis is beyond the scope of the present work.
 In contrast, the pointwise traction profile of the corresponding steady solutions revealed more than one would initially have expected: it consistently exhibited localized structural changes aligned with transitions observed in the unsteady simulations.
-To further assess the results, we apply deflated continuation to detect bifurcations in the steady-state solutions and compute the discrete spectrum of the linear perturbation operator (at a steady solution) to analyze its linear stability properties.
+To further assess the results, we apply deflated continuation to detect bifurcations in the steady-state solutions and compute the discrete spectrum of the linearized operator (at a steady solution) to analyze its linear stability properties.